RIR360/development/journal/2025/march.md

 ## 03/21/2025
 - Reflection is really helpful, we're so busy with stuffs that we don't get time to think.
 - Setting aside some time for reflection and open thinking is life changing.
+- If you don't know what to think and how to reflect then follow three steps: